This page describes how to GPG encrypt and then forward all incoming mail.

 Finally, test it!
 After this, you should receive an appropriately encrypted message

-(or whatever you replaced it with):
+to user@example.org (or whatever you replaced it with):

 $ mail $USER